Large deviation results for Critical Multitype Galton-Watson trees: Statement of the results

 \subsection{LDP for empirical pair measure of Markov chains indexed by trees}

 In this subsection, we look at the situation where the tree is generated independently of the types.

-Suppose that $T$ is any finite tree and we are given an initial probability measure $\mu$ on a finite alphabet $\skrix$ and a Markovian transition kernel $Q \colon \skrix\times \skrix\ge 0.$ We can obtain a \emph{ Markov chain indexed by tree} $T,$ $X:V \to \skrix$ as follows: Choose $X(\rho)$ according to $\mu$ and choose $X(v)$, for each vertex $v\not=\rho$, using the transition kernel given the value of its parent, independently of everything else.
-If the tree is chosen randomly, we always consider $X=\{X(v)\, : \, v\in T\}$ under the \emph{joint law} of tree and chain.
-It is sometimes convenient to interpret $X$ as a \emph{typed tree}, considering $X(v)$ as the \emph{type} of the vertex $v$.\\
+Let $T$ be any finite tree, $\mu$ a probability measure on a finite alphabet $\skriy$ and $K$ a Markovian transition kernel.
+A \emph{ Markov chain indexed by tree} $Y:V \to \skriy$ may be obtained as follows: Choose $Y(\sigma)$ according to $\mu$ and choose $Y(v)$, for each vertex $v\not=\sigma$, independently of everything else, according to the transition kernel given the value of its parent.
+If the tree is randomly chosen, we shall look at $Y=\{Y(v)\, : \, v\in V(T)\}$ under the \emph{joint law} of tree and chain.
+It is sometimes convenient to take $Y$ as a \emph{typed tree} and consider $Y(v)$ as the \emph{type} of the vertex $v$.\\